nuwave/lighthouse/docs/master/api-reference/commands.md

 ## ide-helper

 Create IDE helper files to improve type checking and autocompletion.
-This will improve the editing experience when using schema directives, as well as the `TestResponse` mixins.

     php artisan lighthouse:ide-helper

+This will create the following files:

+- `schema-directives.graphql`: Schema definitions for directives you can use in your schema
+- `programmatic-types.graphql`: Schema definitions for programmatically registered types, if you have any
+- `_lighthouse_ide_helper.php`: Class definitions for some magical PHP, such as the `TestResponse` mixin

-A great way to keep this is up date to with your current version of Lighthouse is to add it to your `composer.json`:
+A great way to keep up to date with your current version of Lighthouse is to add this script to your `composer.json`:

 ```json
 "scripts": {